eembc/audiomark/platform/cmsis/README.md

 # README

-- How to build and run EEMBC Audiomark Applications on ARM Corstone 300 FPGA or ARM Virtual Hardware.
+- How to build and run EEMBC Audiomark Applications on ARM Corstone-300/310 FPGA or ARM Virtual Hardware.
-  - The applications will only run on Cortex-M55 MCU.
+  - The applications are intended to run on Cortex-M55/Cortex-M85 MCUs.
   - A dedicated project running the KWS on Ethos-U55 will be added later.
 Please contact ARM for more details.
+  - Support for running Audiomark on previous Cortex-M generation will be added later.
+  - ARM FPGA images and documentation can be found at https://developer.arm.com/downloads/-/download-fpga-images
+    - `AN552`: Arm® Corstone™ SSE-300 with Cortex®-M55 and Ethos™-U55 Example Subsystem for MPS3 (Partial Reconfiguration Design)
+    - `AN555`: Arm® Corstone™ SSE-310 with Cortex®-M85 and Ethos™-U55 Example Subsystem for MPS3

 ## CMSIS Build tools option

+If only considering building the benchmarks with Keil MDK without CMSIS Toolbox, following paragraph can be skipped and move directly [here](#keil-mdk-builds).

-See description about CMSIS Toolbox here : https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/installation.md
+See description about CMSIS Toolbox here: https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/installation.md

-If not installed, decompress cmsis-toolbox in your workspace and setup environment variables as described in the link above
+If not installed, decompress cmsis-toolbox in your workspace and setup environment variables as described in the link above.

 ```
 tar -zxvf cmsis-toolbox-linux64.tar.gz